Tremezzo

 As well as the capoluogo of Tremezzo, the area of the commune includes the frazione Rogaro, birthplace of the architect Pietro Lingeri.

 Tremezzo is best known as a tourist resort—it was a favourite of Konrad Adenauer—and for its villas, of which the most famous is the Villa Carlotta with its much-admired gardens, and Villa Sola-Busca.
+The Brentano family hails from the Tremezzo, in the 17th century the family relocated to the Free City of Frankfurt.
+Members of the family include 19th century German Romanticist novelist Clemens Brentano and his sister Bettina von Arnim.